Bodies Bodies Bodies: Production

 In March 2018, A24 acquired Bodies, Bodies, Bodies, a spec script written by Kristen Roupenian.
+In the early drafts of the original script there was a killer included, but Reijn and DeLappe decided to excise the character.

 In September 2019, it was announced Chloe Okuno would re-write the script and direct the film.
 In April 2021, it was reported that Amandla Stenberg and Maria Bakalova were set to star in the film, while Pete Davidson and Myha'la were in talks to join the cast, with Halina Reijn now set to direct.
 Bakalova said she was scared to be in a horror film, having been frightened watching them, but thought that A24 films were deeper; she said that the film was "more like an R-rated comedy."
 In May 2021, actors Lee Pace, Rachel Sennott, Chase Sui Wonders, and Conner O'Malley joined the film, with Davidson and Herrold's casting also being confirmed.

 Principal photography began in May 2021, with filming taking place at a Georgian stone manor house in Chappaqua, New York.

 Ultimately, Roupenian was given a "Story by" credit for her work on the film's screenplay, while The Wolves playwright Sarah DeLappe received sole, final "Screenplay by" credit.